thedaynos/fantasyDraftHighlights/readme.md

 My personal preference is to let this run on a computer and then output the video of that computer to a big screen TV.
 Then enter the picks on a different device, like your phone or another laptop.
 Makes the experience a lot cooler.

+One thing I should mention is that the first time you run this, youtube will play an ad.
+For whatever reason it always does this on fresh installs.
+But then afterwards, the ad doesn't pop up anymore.
+I guess it depends on youtube's mood at the time but sometimes you're gonna get an ad here and there.
+If you can figure out how to block youtube ads, please IM me lol.

 ## Author